 Last Update: Information subject to change.

 This is another Application Note relevent to using STM32CubeMX and True Studio.
-There will soon be links provided below with source code to initialize the Orise Tech OTM8009A and Raydium RM68120 controllers using a 16-bit parallel interface.
+The issues with source code to initialize the Orise Tech OTM8009A and Raydium RM68120 controllers using a 16-bit parallel interface are discussed.

 We get our LCD modules for the Decaf boards ready-made from China suppliers.
 These modules (2.8″, 4″ and 7″) all have a 16-bit parallel interface.
 The 72MHz Cortex-M3 and 168MHz Cortex-M4 series mcu boards are the higher end models that support the high speed FSMC (Flexible Static Memory Controller) mode to access the LCD and esspecially to write data to the LCD GRAM (Graphic memory).